andreaskoch/allmark/README.md

 23. HTTPs Support
 	- Reference custom SSL certificates via `.allmark/config` from the `.allmark/certs` folder
 	- Generates self-signed SSL certificates on-the-fly if no certificate is configured
+24. Basic-Authentication
+	- For an additional level of security allmark will only allow basic-authentication over SSL.
+	- You can add users to the `.allmark/users.htpasswd` file using the tool [htpasswd](http://httpd.apache.org/docs/2.2/programs/htpasswd.html)

 I will try to create videos showing you the different features when there is time.